SelahattinZorba/passgean/README.md

 ## Requirements

 python3.8 or above.\
-passwordgen.txt -> for storing created passwords.\
+passwordgen.txt -> for your brute force list.\
-randompassgen.txt -> for your brute force list.
+randompassgen.txt -> for storing created passwords.